Six Steps to Kick-Starting your Board Career

-So, you’ve graduated from university, notched up a few years of experience in your chosen field, you’re on a nice career trajectory, and now you’re looking for that next step.
+So, you’ve notched up a number of years of experience in your chosen field, you’re on a nice career trajectory, and now you’re looking for that next step.
 That next opportunity to broaden your experience and skills, build your profile, and start using your expertise to give something back to the world.

 You’re ready to join a board.

 However, landing a board position isn’t as easy as showing up at a business and asking for “one board seat please”.

 To help you score that elusive directorship, we’ve put together a handy to-do list to help you, dare we say, get on board.

 1. Be great at your day job